JozefJarosciak/X-followers/README.md

 # X.com (Twitter) Follower Data Extractor

-`x-followers.py` is a Python script that extracts follower data from a specified X.com handle and displays the top followers based on follower count.
-It provides options to use cached data or fetch new data from X.com's API, with progress tracking and retry handling for API rate limits.
+`x-followers.py` is a Python script that extracts follower data from a specified X.com handle and displays the top followers based on their popularity (follower count).
+Script also provides options to use cached data or fetch new data from X.com's API, with progress tracking and retry handling for API rate limits.

 ## Features